 - We speak at others’ events – Byw Nawr conference in Cardiff, Cheltenham Literature Festival in 2016, the launch of Clandonwood Natural Burial Ground.

 - We run events – like Absent Friends Supper in 2017, a Big Conversation for Dying Matters Awareness Week in 2016

 - We held The Thing About Funerals Is – a Death Meet-up and interactive exhibition at Glasgow’s Gallery of Modern Art in 2017.

 If you feel like we do and want to be part of the community, join the movement to improve how we ‘do death’:

-- Follow our blog and our social media
+- Follow this blog and our social media